-- 1. They enable the setting of a priority inversion control policy either as the default or for specific objects. - They also provide wait-free communication between schedulables (especially instances of Schedulable, whose mayUseHeap is false) and regular Java threads.
+- 1. They enable the setting of a priority inversion control policy either as the default or for specific objects. - 2.
+They also provide wait-free communication between schedulables (especially instances of Schedulable, whose mayUseHeap is false) and regular Java threads more important task must wait for a less important task to release a required resource, which can in turn be blocked by a task of intermediate importance.
+The classical example is priority inversion in a system with a priority-based scheduler.